Vehicle Acoustic Test Program

 Sound Identification Process

 Ventac’s sound insulation expertise is supported by our vehicle acoustic test programs.
-These assessments have the ability to detect the exact noise sources within our client’s vehicles.
+These assessments have the ability to detect the exact noise sources within our client’s automotive vehicles.
 Our data allows us to provide the best noise reduction solutions for vehicle sound proofing.
 Supported and conducted by our team of highly experienced acousticians, we work closely with our customers to identify a quick and effective result.

 Our capabilities serve as a vital resource to our clients looking to address noise regulations and vehicle sound quality.
 Our solutions aim to provide the maximum noise reduction, while also considering weight and cost.